symfony/symfony-docs/components/event_dispatcher.rst

     // creates the OrderPlacedEvent and dispatches it
     $event = new OrderPlacedEvent($order);
     $dispatcher->dispatch($event, OrderPlacedEvent::NAME);
-    // note that ``OrderPlacedEvent::NAME`` is optional, read more below
+    // note that the second argument ``OrderPlacedEvent::NAME`` is optional,
+    // read more below in the subscriber code part

 Notice that the special ``OrderPlacedEvent`` object is created and passed to the ``dispatch()`` method.
 Now, any listener to the ``order.placed``